tiangolo/full-stack/{{cookiecutter.project_slug}}/README.md

 If you use GitLab CI, the included .gitlab-ci.yml can automatically deploy it.
 You may need to update it according to your GitLab configurations.

-GitLab CI is configured assuming 3 environments following GitLab flow:
+GitLab CI is configured assuming 2 environments following GitLab flow:

 * `prod` (production) from the `production` branch.
 * `stag` (staging) from the `master` branch.

-* `branch`, from any other branch (a feature in development).
+If you need to add more environments, for example, you could imagine using a client-approved `preprod` branch, you can just copy the configurations int `.gitlab-ci.yml` for `stag` and rename the corresponding variables.
+All the Docker Compose files are configured to support as many environments as you need, so that you only need to modify `.gitlab-ci.yml` (or whichever CI system configuration you are using).

 ## Docker Compose files